Kong/kongponents/docs/components/dropdown.md

   - Function that triggers dropdown close.
 - `handleSelection`
   - type: `Function`
-  - Function that lets KDropdown track selected item when `isSelectionMenu` is `true`.
+  - Function that lets KDropdown track selected item when `selectionMenu` is `true`.

 KDropdownItem takes care of icon color, size and spacing as long as you use icons provided by [@kong/icons](https://github.com/Kong/icons) package.